-The propagation modes of step-index fibers can be described with functions belonging to the family of Bessel functions, multiplied by an exponential phase factor exp(i β z) for the longitudinal phase variation.
+The propagation modes of step-index fibers can be described with functions belonging to the family of Bessel functions, multiplied by an exponential phase factor exp(i β z) for the longitudinal phase variation, where β is a propagation constant (or phase constant).
 Concerning the radial dependence, the field strength in the core is proportional to the zero-order Bessel function of the first kind, and the cladding part is given by a modified Bessel function of the second kind.
 The mode function and its first derivative are always continuous at the core–cladding interface.

 Deviations for Real Fibers